Finite Element Basics

 The GLVis visualization is local to your browser, so it may take a while to update after a sample run.
 Once the data arrives, interaction with the visualization window should be fast.

-Here are some sample parallel runs:
+Now try out some sample parallel runs:

 mpirun -np 16 ex1p